jackielongofvietnam/COS30049-Backend/Backend_Mac/API-spec.md

     Body:

     {
-        fileName: "smart-contract.sol"
+        file_name: "smart-contract.sol"
-        fileContent: "This is the content of sol file" }
+        file_content: "This is the content of sol file" }
     ```